 - Enabled my wife to be a Stay At Home Mom

 - Grown our net worth from negative to over 6 figures

 - Quit my six-figure job to travel the country for a year (and still going!)

 Over the past 10+ years of budgeting, I’ve coaching dozens of people, written HUNDREDS of articles on how to manage your money, and help thousands of people get on a budget.
-I want to share with you exactly how to build a budget that WORKS, so you can enjoy your OWN financial freedom.
+I want to share with you exactly how to create a budget that WORKS, so you can enjoy your OWN financial freedom.